Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Preliminaries

-In order to obtain quasi-compactness, we use an alternative equivalent definition for it via the \emph{essential spectral radius}: Given $E$ a complex Banach space and $A:E \to E$ a bounded linear operator, define the essential spectral radius:
+To obtain quasi-compactness, we use an alternative equivalent definition for it via the \emph{essential spectral radius}: Given $E$ a complex Banach space and $A:E \to E$ a bounded linear operator, define the essential spectral radius:

-Thus quasi-compactness is equivalent to having $\rho_{ess}(A) < \rho(A)$, and so estimates on the essential spectral radius and the spectral radius will be crucial.
+Thus, quasi-compactness is equivalent to having $\rho_{ess}(A) < \rho(A)$, and so estimates on the essential spectral radius and the spectral radius will be crucial.